webpack/webpack/README.md

  // path to create the chunks url relative to page
  // deprecated name: scriptSrcPrefix

- libary: "mylib", // default: null
+ library: "mylib", // default: null
  // store the exports of the entrace module in a variable of this name
- // use this to create a libary from webpack
+ // use this to create a library from webpack

  includeFilenames: true, // default: false
  // include the filename of each module as comment before the module